Justin Popović: Belgrade

 Popović was chosen in 1934 as professor of dogmatics at the Theological Faculty of St. Sava in Belgrade.
-As a professor at the University of Belgrade, he was one of the founders in 1938 of the Serbian Philosophical Society along with a number of noted Belgrade intellectuals, including Branislav Petronijević, Toma Živanović (1884–1971), Miloš Đurić (1892–1967), Prvoš Slankamenac, Vladimir Dvorniković, Jelisaveta Branković, Zagorka Mićić, Kajica Milanov, Nikola Popović and others.
+As a professor at the University of Belgrade, he was one of the founders in 1938 of the Serbian Philosophical Society along with a number of noted Belgrade intellectuals.

 He was also the professor of dogmatics at the Faculty of Orthodox Theology of the University of Belgrade from 1934 until 1945, until World War II.
 In 1945, with the establishment of the communist state and state atheism, his anti-communism and efforts to convert others to Christianity had little place.

 Communist regime

 After World War II, Popović was considered ineligible by the communist government to continue as a professor at the seminary.
 Together with a few fellow professors, he was ousted from the Faculty in 1945.
 Popović spent 31 years in the Ćelije Monastery under the continuous surveillance of the Communist police.
 The Communists limited his public appearances within monastic confines.
 While Bishop Nikolaj Velimirović never returned to Yugoslavia after the World War II, Popović actively participated in the organization of the Serbian Orthodox Church.
 That was perhaps because unlike Velimirović, Popović was not a bishop but a hieromonk.

-A devoted monk and philosopher of the Eastern Orthodox theology, Popović was a great critic of "ecumenism, providing it was inclined towards relativization of God's Truth", according to John Meyendorff, professor of the Academy of St. Vladimir, now in Scarsdale, New York (associated with Columbia University) and every bit as much a critic of the "Catholic novelties" and the Pope's anti-Christianity.
+A devoted monk and philosopher of the Eastern Orthodox theology, Popović was a great critic of "ecumenism, providing it was inclined towards relativization of God's Truth", according to Professor John Meyendorff and every bit as much a critic of the "Catholic novelties" and the Pope's anti-Christianity.

 Until the end of his life, Popović was a dedicated creator, and it is no wonder that his work is considered as "a great contribution to the Orthodox theology" and he himself as "the secret conscience of the Serbian Church and the entire martyr's Orthodox religion", according to John N. Karmiris, the Greek academician.
 His example has been invoked by the Church of Greece Synod, in the strict sense, which banned prayers with members of other Christian denominations.

 Popović died the day after his birthday, on the day of the Feast of the Annunciation (25 March by the Julian Calendar).